Kriesse/urbanraum/_classes/from-kung-fu-into-dance.md

 image: "workshop-kungfu-dance.jpg"

-title_en: "From Kung Fu into Dance | starting October, 11th"
+title_en: "From Kung Fu into Dance"
-title_de: "From Kung Fu into Dance | ab 11.10.2017"
+title_de: "From Kung Fu into Dance"

 subtitle_en: "Only 11 classes!"
 subtitle_de: "11 Termine!"